 Packing for cold weather is a highly scientific art form.
-You need layers that are breathable, moisture-wicking, and warming, but also lightweight and packable.
+You need winter clothes that are breathable, moisture-wicking, and warming—but also lightweight and highly packable.

-Here are essential foundation pieces for your winter wardrobe—they’re warm, sleek, and easy to pack.
+Here are essential foundation pieces for your winter travel wardrobe—they’re warm, sleek, and easy to pack.

-Finding a jacket that’s warm but doesn’t take over your entire suitcase is tough, but North Face’s Thermoball fits the bill.
-This jacket uses a synthetic insulation that’s much thinner and lighter than down, but still just as warm—plus it works in both cold and wet conditions.
+Finding a jacket that is warm but doesn’t take over your entire suitcase is tough, but The North Face’s Thermoball fits the bill.
+This jacket uses synthetic insulation that’s much thinner and lighter than down, but still just as warm—plus it works in cold and wet conditions.
 Not wearing the jacket?
-Just pack it neatly into its own zipper pocket.
+Just pack it neatly into its zipper pocket.

-Leggings are the perfect layer under snowpants, jeans, or just a dress, and these ones by Clever Travel Companion have two hidden pockets large enough to hold your passport, phone, or cash.
+Leggings are the perfect layer under your winter clothes, and these, by Clever Travel Companion, have two hidden pockets that are large enough to hold your passport, phone, or cash.
 The pockets are zippered for security, so you can feel confident that your stash will be safe.

 Heat Holders’ Thermal Socks

-Warm socks are key to comfort in the winter, but if you try to wear bulky ski socks with your regular boots, you’re basically asking for blisters.
-Heat Holders’ Thermal Socks are “seven times warmer than a basic cotton sock” but aren’t stiff or too thick.
-They look like regular socks on the outside, but have a plush lining to help you stay warm.
+Warm socks are key to winter comfort, but if you try to wear bulky ski socks with your regular boots, you’re basically asking for blisters.
+Heat Holders’ Thermal Socks claim to be “seven times warmer than a basic cotton sock” but aren’t stiff or too thick.
+They look like regular socks on the outside but have a plush lining to help you stay warm.

-The only way I’m able to dress somewhat respectably during Boston’s frigid winter is by wearing fleece-lined tights, like this pair from Berkshire.
-They look like normal black tights, but have a nice cozy fleece lining, which makes them feel like pajamas.
+One way to keep warm on a frigid day is by wearing fleece-lined tights, like Berkshire’s Cozy Tights, under your winter clothes.
+They look like normal black tights but have a nice, cozy fleece lining, which makes them feel like pajamas.
 And they’re way warmer than jeans, especially when paired with tall boots.

-Although silk doesn’t sound super warm, it can be, especially when it’s combined with thermal fabric, like with Terramar’s Thermalsilk line.
-This engineered fabric is designed to adjust to your body temperature and lock in warmth, all while preventing odors and offering four-way stretch comfort.
+Though silk doesn’t sound super warm, it can be, especially when it’s combined with thermal fabric, as it is in Terramar’s Thermalsilk line.
+This engineered fabric is designed to adjust to your body temperature and lock in warmth, while preventing odors and offering four-way stretch comfort.
 Plus, it’s incredibly lightweight and thin for the level of warmth it provides.

-ColdPruf is a great line to check out if you want warmth on a budget.
-The company has shirts, leggings, long johns, and more, all at a reasonable price.
-The line performs just as well as some of the high-end brands, thanks to the unique blend of polyester and merino wool.
-I like its Thermachoice Rating System, which lets you know exactly what type of weather and activity each piece is designed for.
+ColdPruf is a great line for warmth on a budget.
+The company makes reasonably priced shirts, leggings, and long johns that perform just as well as some of the high-end brands, thanks to a unique blend of polyester and merino wool.
+Its Thermachoice Rating System lets you know exactly what type of weather and activity each piece is designed for.

-Keep your hands warm but nimble with a thin glove that lets you easily grab and grasp things with your fingers, like Under Armour’s ColdGear Gloves.
-The special ColdGear Infrared fabric has a thermos-conductive inner coating to absorb and prevent body heat loss.
+Keep your hands warm but nimble with a thin glove that lets you easily grasp things with your fingers, like Under Armour’s ColdGear Gloves.
+The special ColdGear Infrared fabric has a thermos-conductive inner coating to prevent body heat loss.
 The back of the gloves is padded to keep you even warmer without losing functionality.

-Arcteryx’s Atom AR Hoody is one of the warmest packable jackets out there, thanks to its Coreloft insulation.
-It’s a lightweight insulation that’s great for outdoor activities like hiking or snowshoeing, and best of all, it has a sleek look rather than the “puffy” design of most other packable parkas.
+Arcteryx’s Atom LT Hoody is one of the warmest packable jackets out there, thanks to its Coreloft insulation.
+It’s a lightweight outer layer that’s great for outdoor activities like hiking or snowshoeing.
+Best of all, it has a sleek look rather than the “puffy” design of most other packable parkas.

-If you’re looking for an all-around great baselayer, you can’t go wrong with Smartwool’s line.
-This is wool redesigned—Smartwool lost the itch and heaviness of Mernio wool and gave it stretch, moisture-wicking power, and wind resistance (thanks to a nylon facing).
+If you’re looking for an all-around great base layer to throw on under your winter clothes, you can’t go wrong with Smartwool’s entire line.
+This is wool redesigned—Smartwool lost the itch and heaviness of traditional sheep’s wool and replaced it with stretch, moisture-wicking power, and wind resistance, thanks to its nylon facing.

 More from SmarterTravel:

-- The Best Snow Gear for Winter Travel
+- The 9 Best Ski Gear Items for This Winter